 With the fact that there are different types of costs involved in creating a Shopify store, the initial Shopify store setup only requires a domain name which is an expense of approximately $15 a year, and paying for a paid monthly subscription plan from as low as $29/month!

 Those are just the fixed costs required to make your store up and running, and available for the public.

-Other expenses, like paying for apps and promotions are optional and can help you increase the functionality of your store and getting it noticed by more people in no time.
+Other expenses, like paying for apps and promotions are optional and can help you increase the functionality of your store and get it noticed by more people in no time.

 So, what I’m trying to say here is that if you only have $100 or so to your name, starting a Shopify store could not be a great idea for you as it should be backed up with some sort of budget that will go to advertising and building your mailing list.